-That is not to say that we won’t talk about challenges or difficulties that arise in your relationship, but those will not be the sole focus of our sessions.
+That is not to say that we will not talk about challenges or difficulties in your relationship, but those will not be the sole focus of our sessions.
 I work from a strengths-based perspective, and I believe that highlighting what works in your relationship also provides the foundational skills to help you get through relationship challenges.
-That being said, my recommendation to couples is that for premarital counseling to be truly effective, both partners should be engaged in the process.
-If your partner is not on-board, it may not be the right time, but keep in mind that the inventory/assessment used for premarital counseling can also be used after marriage.
+That being said, my recommendation to couples is that for premarital or relationship counseling to be truly effective, both partners should be engaged in the process.
+If your partner is not on board, it may not be the right time, but keep in mind that PREPARE/ENRICH can also be used after marriage.

 Which package do you recommend?

 I recommend the Full package for dating and premarital couples because it allows you to go through the full assessment and cover the broadest range of topics.
 The Core package is a shorter version of the Full package and includes four (4) sessions covering Relationship Dynamics, Personal Stress, the Personality Assessment, Communication, Conflict Resolution, Partner Style and Habits, Financial Management, and your choice of one (1) topic from the following: Leisure Activities, Sexual Expectations, Friends and Family, Spiritual Beliefs, or Relationship Roles.

 PREPARE/ENRICH is an incredibly versatile assessment tool, and I use it with dating, engaged, and newlywed couples.
 You can find more information on the Packages/Rates page.